Saltwater Fishing Gear

 So the fish is on, and he’s a fighter!
 I’ve found that in times like this a landing net would come in handy.
 I say would because at the time I’m writing this, I haven’t had one and can tell you in excruciating detail about a couple of nice fish I’ve lost because I haven’t had one!
 That being said, there’s a new one in my garage that will be on my hip next time (hopefully real soon) I’m fishing.

-Last couple of things in this category are clippers, stringers, wade belts, and accessories like a boga grip.
+The last couple of things in this category are clippers, stringers, wade belts, and accessories like a Boga grip.
 Clippers are a no-brainer.
 Have you ever tried to bite through braid?
-They makes changing lures a lot easier and come in handy when you lose one.
+They make changing lures a lot easier and come in handy when you lose one.

 Head to the